skip to content

 In the vast majority of strong verbs, the consonant at the end of the infinitive and present tense stem is carried throughout the paradigm.
 So for example, in ri__den s v1, the consonant <d> is found at the end of the stem in ri__den inf ri__de ri__dest ri__det` pr ra__d riden pt iriden p ptc.

-In a group of sixteen strong verbs however, the consonant at the end of the infinitive and present tense stem in primitive Old English (pOE) was <h>, while the consonant at the end of the preterite plural and past participle forms, was <g> (or <ng>).
+In a group of sixteen strong verbs however, the consonant at the end of the infinitive and present tense stem in primitive Old English was <h>.
 In OE that <h> was usually dropped in the infinitive as well as the 1st person and plural present tense forms5.
 In some classes the preceding vowel was lengthened and/or modified.
 See OE contracted verbs for more detail.

-The core grammar contains only four contracted verbs - fle__n, se__n, slaen, flaen6.
+Those contracted OE forms continued into eME, alongside new forms with stem-final <g> (or <ng>).
+The core grammar (at verbs) contains only four contracted verbs - fle__n, se__n, slaen, flaen6.
 The optional grammar, contains a larger group based on the contracted OE Anglian forms:

 • s1 eME wri__en inf, wri__e wri__hst wri__ht` wri__en pr, wra__h wrigen iwrigen